Want to know how to spend your next $1?

 Ray Silva was tapped to become executive vice president of stores at Dick’s Sporting Goods.
 Silva is joining Dick’s from Best Buy, where he served most recently as chief people officer, and previously as president of retail, where he oversaw sales across all customer touchpoints.
 He will served as a member of the company's executive leadership team.

 Sarah Piper was promoted to chief human relations officer at McCormick and Co.
 In this role, she will be responsible for the global people strategy at the Maryland-based spicemaker, including talent management, learning, total rewards, diversity, equity and inclusion, employee engagement and wellbeing and employee relations.
-Piper initially joined McCormick in 2007, and rose to the role of SVP for global human relations business partners.The cuts amount to 4% of the ecommerce platform's workforce.
+Piper initially joined McCormick in 2007, and rose to the role of SVP for global human relations business partners.Applications are open for startups interested in the 12-week Store Nº8 dCommerce Base Camp.